mfenner/pandoc-jats/README.md

 `pandoc-jats` uses the template `default.jats` - the template uses the same format as other [Pandoc templates](https://github.com/jgm/pandoc-templates).

 ### Metadata
-The metadata required for JATS can be stored in a YAML header - the same format that is also used by the Jekyll static blog generator.
+The metadata required for JATS can be stored in a YAML metadata block (new in Pandoc 1.12, the same format is also used by the Jekyll static blog generator.
 An example [from a recent blog post](http://blog.martinfenner.org/2013/12/11/what-can-article-level-metrics-do-for-you/) is below:

     --
     layout: post